kumahq/kuma-website/docs/docs/1.0.3/documentation/networking.md

     tags:
       kuma.io/service: backend
 ```

 This approach is simple, but it has the disadvantage that you need to reconfigure the service to use `http://localhost:10000` when it wants to connect with service `backend`.
 This strategy is used on Universal deployments.

 The alternative approach is Transparent Proxying.
 With Transparent Proxying before we start a service, we apply [`iptables`](https://linux.die.net/man/8/iptables) that intercept all the traffic on VM/Pod and redirect it to Envoy.
 The main advantage of this mode is when you integrate with the current hostname resolving mechanism, you can deploy Service Mesh _transparently_ on the platform without reconfiguring applications.

-Kuma provides support for Transparent Proxying on Kubernetes.
+Kuma provides support for transparent proxying [on both Universal and Kubernetes](../transparent-proxying).

 ### Configure intercepted traffic